 Committees shall be responsible to the Executive and members and shall regularly report their activities at Scheduled PAC Meetings.

 Committees (including the Nomination Committee and representation to outside committees) shall be established by the Executive or upon recommendation of the general membership for set purposes.
 The Executive shall establish terms of reference for each Committee.

+The Grade 7 Farewell Committee shall operate as a standing committee of the PAC and shall be responsible for planning, coordinating, and fundraising for Grade 7 year-end celebration activities.

 A Nominating Committee shall be appointed as per Section 7.